 Consequences (Rank order top 2 consequences) Follow-Up Questions - Be as Specific as possible a. adult(s) respond (look at or talk to student) If a or b - Which adults or peers respond? b. peer(s) respond (look at, laugh or talk to student) How did the adults or peers respond? c. get specific activity d. get specific object If c, d or e - What specific item, activity or sensory input did e. get specific sensory input the child get? f. removed from adult(s) If f or g - From which adults or peers was the child removed? g. removed from peer(s) h. specific activity removed If h or I - Describe specific task/activity/sensory input i. specific sensory input removed removed (Specifically describe the type of work within subject areas) Can the student independently perform the task?
 Y N Is further assessment needed to ID specific skill deficits?
-Y N

-SECTION 7: SETTING EVENT(s): Rank order any events that happen outside of the immediate context (at home or earlier in the day) that commonly make problem behavior more likely or worse in the context described above. hunger lack of sleep illness missed medication conflict at home conflict at schoolhome work not done change in routine failure in previous class
+Y N rlier in the day) tha side of the immediate context e likely or worse in the context hunger lack of sleep illness missed medication conflict at home conflict at schoolhome work not done change in routine failure in previous class